minskMedve/minskMedve.github.io/about.md

+---
+layout: page
+title: About
+---

-# Minsuk Kang
+# About Me

+# About This Page

-For my hobbies including linguistics, conlangs and trips, and many other things :)
+This web page is for my hobbies including linguistics, conlangs and trips, and many other things :)

 ## Hobbies